djsincla/TA_VeloCloud/README.md

 Copy the TA_VeloCloud folder to $SPLUNK_HOME/etc/apps and restart Splunk

 # With thanks to:
-Ken Guo
-Andrew Lohman
-Kevin Fletcher
+Ken Guo, Andrew Lohman, Kevin Fletcher

 # Logging
 Modular input event logging is to th splunkd.log found at ../Splunk/var/log/splunk/splunkd.log.
 Search on velocloud to find all events associated with this modular input.